 This is my why

-Today, as I guided a group through a Loving Kindness Meditation—extending benevolent wishes such as “May all beings be at peace.
+Today, as I guided a group through a Loving Kindness Meditation which consists of extending benevolent wishes to others, such as “May all beings be at peace.
 May all beings be safe.
-May all beings live with ease”—one participant shared that she struggled with this practice.
+May all beings live with ease”.

-I then shared my own story.
+I, then, shared my own story.

 I felt the sting of injustice.

-To allow myself joy meant I had to heal, and to forgive.
+To allow myself joy meant I had to heal and to forgive.

-And that felt unbearable—because war leaves a child with immense scars:
+And that felt unbearable, because war leaves a child with immense scars:

 a loss of safety,